- 1 Introduction

 Cascading slicers can also be configured within one hierarchy, where a user choice made at a higher level restricts the secondary slicer selections to children of or descendants at level x.
 This is shown in the example below for the Geography hierarchy.

-In this case the cascade is achieved by selecting the initial (country Level) slicer within the Geography hierarchy, and then choosing Descendants at City.
+In this case the cascade is achieved by selecting the initial (Country level) slicer within the Geography hierarchy, and then choosing Descendants at State.

-Slicers can also be defined as a dynamic filter or ranking.
+Slicer selections can also be defined as a dynamic filter or ranking in exactly the same way we might rank or filter hierarchy members in a grid (read more here).
 To achieve this, the slicer content is defined as an advanced selection, and the ranking, filter or sort is defined here, as shown below.

-When you create an XLCubed slicer in v6.5, under the Settings tab, you are now able to include an initial value which can be any of the following:
+When you create an XLCubed slicer, under the Settings tab, you are able to include an initial value which can be any of the following:

 - Current Selection: sets the value of the slicer as when the report was published